T - type of SQLValuepublic interface GroupingSQLValue<T> extends SQLValue<T>

 |

-add, getParameters, getRequiredFilter, makeObject
+add, getParameters, getRequiredFilter, makeObjectdefault int addGroup(java.lang.StringBuilder sb,

-default java.util.List<PatternArgument> getGroupParameters(java.util.List<PatternArgument> list)
+sb - qualify - CannotGroupExceptiondefault java.util.List<PatternArgument> getGroupParameters(java.util.List<PatternArgument> list)

-- default boolean checkContentsCanGroup()
+list - default boolean checkContentsCanGroup()

 default boolean groupingIsomorphic()